astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 In this guide, you'll learn about a number of Astro and Airflow features for optimizing your DAGs for Astro:

 - [Astro Cloud IDE](https://docs.astronomer.io/astro/cloud-ide).
-A low-code option for writing DAGs pre-optimized for Astro.
+A low-code, notebook-inspired IDE for writing and testing pipelines on Astro.
 - [Astro CLI](overview.md).
-An OSS tool for developing DAGs and deploying projects to Astro.
+An OSS tool for developing DAGs and deploying projects tailor-made for Astro.
 - [CI/CD on Astro](set-up-ci-cd.md).
-A recommended pipeline for testing and deployment supported by pre-built templates.
+A recommended architecture for testing and deployment supported by pre-built templates.
 - [Worker queues](configure-worker-queues.mdx).
-A feature of Astro that enables resource optimization.
+A feature of Astro that enables resource optimization beyond what is possible using OSS Airflow.
 - [Astro Cloud UI Environment Manager](manage-connections-variables.md).
 A tool for managing connections across multiple deployments locally and on Astro.
 - [Astro alerts](alerts.md).
 No-code alerting on Astro configurable for various trigger types and communication channels.
 - [Kubernetes Executor](executors-overview.md).
 Support for running Airflow on dedicated Kubernetes pods on Astro.
 - [KubernetesPodOperator](kubernetespodoperator.md).
-Support for running specific tasks in dedicated Kubernetes pods.
+Support for running specific tasks in dedicated Kubernetes pods on Astro.

 ## Best practice guidance

-This section provides a list of best practices for writing Airflow DAGs on Astro.

-### Use the Astro Cloud IDE
+### Use the Astro Cloud IDE for secure, low-code development in the cloud

-:::note

-best for pipelines that do not utilize sensors or async operators
+One of the highest barriers to using Airflow is writing boilerplate code for basic actions such as creating dependencies, passing data between tasks, and connecting to external services.
+The Cloud IDE enables you to configure all of these with the Astro UI and create pipelines by writing a minimal amount of Python or SQL code rather than entire DAGs.

+Learn more and get started by following the guidance in [Cloud IDE](https://www.astronomer.io/docs/astro/cloud-ide).

+:::info

+Async operators and task sensors, while supported, cannot currently be tested in the Cloud IDE prior to deployment.
+Test locally after [exporting your Cloud IDE pipelines](https://www.astronomer.io/docs/astro/cloud-ide/deploy-project#export-your-pipelines-to-a-local-astro-project).

+Deployment of pipelines requires either the Astro CLI or a Git repository connected to Astro.
+For guidance on deploying Cloud IDE pipelines, see [Deploy a project from the Cloud IDE to Astro](https://www.astronomer.io/docs/astro/cloud-ide/deploy-project).

 :::